EnekoZengoTxemas/Docu/database.md

       pressure_max: 1
     }}])

-  This query will be run every hour, because
+  This query will be run every hour, because sensors often send data every few seconds, which can result in thousands of documents per hour.
+If you try to build a graph using a year’s worth of raw data, your application will likely crash or become extremely slow.
+By running this query every hour, you can save the summarized results into a separate collection.

+## 5 more query-s: